Farquhar, The Seychelles

 Farquhar Atoll is the most southerly atoll in the Seychelles.
 It lies just over 700km to the southwest of the main island Mahe in the direction of Madagascar.
 This remote atoll has a total area of 170 square kilometres when you include the large lagoon which is 18km north to south and 9km east to west.
 The group of islands is serviced with a concrete landing strip situated on the most northerly island.

-The season is limited to the months of October-December and March-May.
+The season runs from October-April and for a maximum of 10 rods.
 These are generally considered the best times to be fishing there.
-The emphasis is very much on exciting and adventurous fishing at Farquhar rather than luxurious accommodation.
+The emphasis is very much on exciting and adventurous fishing at Farquhar.

 The main group of islands form a long curve which describes the eastern side of the atoll.
 Largest of these are Isle du Nord and Ile du Sud, with the smaller Manaha gaps and islands between them.
 Further south is Goelette and to the open western side of the atoll lies the small group known as Trois Isles.